-- Are employees still bound by the FLSA work week?
+Q7.
+Are employees still bound by the FLSA work week?

 Yes.
 However, if approved by the employee’s department head, the employee may work an alternate work schedule as long as the employee stays within the guidelines of a 40-hour work week.

-- If I am quarantined or taking care of close family member who is quarantined, how do I code my timecard?
+Q8.
+If I am quarantined or taking care of close family member who is quarantined, how do I code my timecard?

 Please keep track of your time away from work with this Project #/JL Key: 57300000

-- How should an employee request time off for medical leave?
+Q9.
+How should an employee request time off for medical leave?

 Medical Leave requests should be documented using the department’s standard notification procedure.
 The employee or supervisor/manager must notify Human Resources as soon as possible.
 Medical leave should be coded using Telestaff for Public Safety (Fire & Police) and Employee Online for all other employees.

-- Is an employee who has become infected with COVID-19 entitled to job-protected leave under FMLA?
+Q10.
+Is an employee who has become infected with COVID-19 entitled to job-protected leave under FMLA?

-It depends.
-The FMLA requires that an employer permit an “eligible employee” to take up to 12 weeks of unpaid, job-protected leave due to the employee’s own “serious health condition” or to care for an immediate family member who has a “serious health condition.”
+Independent of the FFCRA, the FMLA requires that an employer permit an “eligible employee” to take up to 12 weeks of unpaid, job-protected leave due to the employee’s own “serious health condition” or to care for an immediate family member who has a “serious health condition.”

 A “serious health condition” is an illness, impairment, or physical or mental condition that involves: (1) inpatient care in a hospital, hospice, or residential medical care facility; or (2) continuing treatment by a health care provider.
 By analogy, this may include COVID-19 where complications arise that create a serious medical condition, as defined under the FMLA.

-- What if I need to stay home to care for a sick relative?
+Q12.
+What if I need to stay home to care for a sick relative?

-- If an employee requests time off work to avoid exposure to COVID-19, will the time off qualify for job-protected leave under the FMLA?
+Q13.
+If an employee requests time off work to avoid exposure to COVID-19, will the time off qualify for job-protected leave under the FMLA?

-No. Leave taken by an employee to avoid exposure would not qualify as protected leave under FMLA.
+It depends.
+The employee may be covered by the FFCRA.
+If not, leave taken by an employee to avoid exposure would not qualify as protected leave under FMLA.
 FMLA provides protection to eligible employees who are incapacitated by a serious health condition or who are caring for an immediate family member incapacitated by a serious health condition.

-- Is an employee entitled to job-protected leave under the FMLA to care for healthy children who have been dismissed from school?
+Q14.
+Is an employee entitled to job-protected leave under the FMLA to care for healthy children who have been dismissed from school?

-- May an employer require an employee who is out sick with COVID-19 to provide medical certification before they are permitted to return to work?
+Q15.
+May an employer require an employee who is out sick with COVID-19 to provide medical certification before they are permitted to return to work?